 Protecting a woman's right to privacy

 Proper sex education based on consent

 Roe v.
-Wade, a decision protecting a woman's fundamental right to privacy, is the law of the land.
-As Ruth Bader Ginsburg stated, it is "a woman's right to control her own destiny, to be able to make choices without a Big Brother state telling her what she can and cannot do."
+Wade, a decision protecting a woman's fundamental right to privacy, should again be the law of the land.
+As Ruth Bader Ginsburg stated, it is "a woman's right to control her destiny, to be able to make choices without a Big Brother state telling her what she can and cannot do."

-As a physician, I can confidently say no one anticipates or wants to be in a position to decide to have an abortion.
+As a physician, Bob understands that no one anticipates or wants to be in the position to decide to have an abortion.
 It can be a harrowing decision for everyone involved.